gjbex/Fortran-MOOC/source_code/README.md

    memoization, save variables in procedures, arrays of procedures.
 1. `ieee754`: illustration of IEEE intrinsic modules.
 1. `pointers`: illustrations of pointers, basic concepts.
+1. `io_performance`: experiments with different I/O modes with respect to performance.